 - Bring to a boil that you can’t stir down.

 - Stir in the liquid pectin and bring to a boil that you can’t stir down.
 Be sure to use every drop of pectin!
 Continue to boil 1 minute longer.

 - Ladle into hot sterilized jars, leaving 1/4 inch head-space.
 Be sure to wipe down the rim before placing the snap lid.

 - Process in a hot water bath for 10 minutes.

 - Remove and let rest for 24 hours.
 If any lids have not sealed properly, store the jars in the fridge and use them immediately.

 - Rhubarb juice- if you have too much liquid, once you strain the rhubarb, return the liquid to the pot and reduce it longer.
 However, if you don’t have enough, add more water to bring it to 375 ml.

-- I usually fill 6- 250 ml. jars.
+- I usually fill 5 or 6- 250 ml. jars.
 But I always have an extra jar ready in case it’s required.

 Are you new to canning and need supplies to get started?
 Here is what I suggest buying.